calaldees/barcampCanterbury/events/2025/social_posts.md

 What have you all be tinkering with the past year?
 #BarCampCant https://barcampcanterbury.com/

+## Thursday 16th October
+Let's get this party started!
+Eventbrite Tickets are out for our mini BarCamp 2025.
+Plenty of talking about cool projects.
+Plenty of food.

-## Friday 17th October
+## Saturday 17th October
+We are looking for a big venue for Easter 2026,
+In the meantime, this year we've got a more intimate cosy space at 'The Long Rest'.
+We're hoping for lots of table discussions and some mini talks.
+We're looking forward to trying a different spin on the format.

+## Monday 20th October
 BarCamp Canterbury is all about sharing cool tech projects and the buzz of creating.
 What makes #BarCamp is great people.
 The first rule of BarCamp is that you talk about BarCamp.
 Spread the word about Sunday 23nd November!
 It's only 5 weeks away!
 #BarCampCant https://barcampcanterbury.com/

-## Monday 20th October
+## Wednesday 22nd October
 Wow #BarCamp Canterbury is just under in 5 weeks time.
-What possible talks are people brewing?
+What possible talks/topics/discussions are people brewing?
 Let us know!
 We'll post some of the ideas we here about about.
 #BarCampCant https://barcampcanterbury.com/

-## Wednesday 22nd October
+## Thursday 23rd October
 Attendance at community events has dwindled in recent years.
 Younger people often haven't been exposed to seeing the joy of creating, building and sharing.
 Do you know of any new hackers/builders that would be inspired by a #BarCamp?